 Once the product is launched, these studies can lead to crucial development and design changes.
-If you are working on web-based products, such as apps and websites, it makes sense to keep evaluating on the user experience after the first release.
+If you are working on web-based products, such as apps and websites, it makes sense to keep evaluating the user experience after the first release.
 This is why we recommend a quarterly UX Audit for newer SaaS products and websites.

-How to do User Research
+How to Do User Research

 Well, this is up to the UX researcher you hire.
 The awesome thing about hiring a UX researcher is you do not have to worry about the strategy behind gathering user insights, as this is part of the role of a UX researcher.
 Now that we understand what UX research is, let’s dive into what this looks like as a job position.

-What Does a UX Researcher do?
+What Does a UX Researcher Do?

-Discovering user needs, behaviors and emotions are absolutely vital to designing a user-friendly product.
+Discovering user needs, behaviors and emotions is absolutely vital to designing a user-friendly product.
 If you do not completely know who your user is, your product will not be as successful as if you did completely know who your user is.

 This quote by Brené Brown, the Queen of quantitative research, is also true for your user.
 Although it is important to know what the user already knows about technology and common web features and interactions, it is more important to know who your user is.
 How do they live their lives?
 What kind of emotions do they feel?
 What are they excited about and inspired by?